library-data-platform/ldpmarc/README.md

 DROP TABLE IF EXISTS folio_source_record.marctab, marctab._srs_marctab, marctab.cksum, marctab.metadata, public.srs_marctab;
 ```

-This may be useful for uninstalling ldpmarc, or to restart it with a
+This may be useful for completely resetting ldpmarc.
-blank slate.

 Running ldpmarc with Docker